hpcugent/vsc_user_docs/mkdocs/docs/HPC/getting_started.md

 We will walk through an illustrative workload to get you started.
-In this example, our objective is to train a deep learning model for recognizing hand-written digits (MNIST dataset) using [TensorFlow](https://www.tensorflow.org/);
+In this example, our objective is to train a deep learning model for recognizing handwritten digits (MNIST dataset) using [TensorFlow](https://www.tensorflow.org/);
 see the [example scripts](https://github.com/hpcugent/vsc_user_docs/tree/main/{{exampleloc}}).